Weights_considering survey complex structure ?

 No, you shouldn't combine PSU and ID - as the results will be wrong.
 If you have to choose you should use the higher level clustering: PSU.
 You could also explore an option of using SSU (as ID) with PSU, as in this example:

-#9 Updated by Lydia Palumbo about 1 month ago
+#9 Updated by Lydia Palumbo 8 months ago

 I am using longitudinal weights to analyse the event between t an t+1.